garden-io/garden/docs/advanced/custom-commands.md

 ...
 ```

-Then, you must define _one or both_ of `exec` and/or `gardenCommand`.
+Then, you must define `exec`, `gardenCommand`, or both.
 The former simply executes some command on your system, e.g. a shell command.
 The latter, as you might have guessed, runs a Garden command.

 If you specify both `exec` and `gardenCommand`, the `exec` part is run before the `gardenCommand`.